Idea

 Limitations of Video Tutorials for Learning Software

-There are many limitations of video tutorials which make it easy and popular but not the best solutions for helping employees learn software.
-Here are a few of the reasons why contrary to their popularity video isn’t the best solution for video tutorials.
+Video tutorials have many limitations, making them easy and popular, but they are not the best solutions for helping employees learn the software.
+Here are a few reasons why video isn’t the best solution for video tutorials, contrary to their popularity.

 Lack of Interactivity

 One major limitation of video tutorials is the lack of interactivity.
 Watching a video is a passive experience that doesn’t require active engagement or critical thinking.
-Of course, those people who care about learning the software will do whatever it takes to learn it, but it’s not going to ensure people learn the details they need to effectively do their job.
+Of course, those who care about learning the software will do whatever it takes to learn it, but it won’t ensure people know the details they need to do their job effectively.

 It’s easy for people to become passive observers rather than active learners.
 This can lead to a superficial understanding of the software without truly grasping its intricacies and doing it for yourself.